Collective Dynamics of Sleep

 Methodology

 To achieve these goals, I will integrate cutting-edge technologies with traditional field-observation methods to measure and model the collective dynamics of sleep among wild baboons.
+The methodology includes:

-1. GPS and Accelerometry Tracking: I will continuously monitor the movement, position, and sleep of baboons at the individual, group, and population levels using GPS and accelerometry tracking of members of 30 troops of wild baboons.
+• Continuous monitoring of movement, position, and sleep of baboons at the individual, group, and population levels using GPS and accelerometry tracking of members of 30 troops of wild baboons.

 Expected Outcomes

+This ground-breaking project will be the first to measure the collective sleep behavior of animal groups in a socially and ecologically relevant context.
 As such, it has the potential to shed wholly new light on social and ecological trade-offs that gregarious species – like our own – must balance to satisfy the biological imperative of sleep.

 Financiële details & Tijdlijn